ClickHouse/ClickHouse/docs/README.md

     - `- unordered`: Each item starts from the `-`.
     - `1. ordered`: Each item starts from the number.

-    The list must be separated from the text by an empty line.
+    A list must be separated from the text by an empty line.
 Nested lists must be indented with 4 spaces.

 - Inline code: `` `in backticks` ``.
 - Multiline code blocks:
     <pre lang="no-highlight"><code>```lang_name
-    SELECT 1 FORMAT TSV
+    code

-    1
+    lines
     ```</code></pre>
 - Note: